iamkimyeonju/iamkimyeonju.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I'm Korean born in South Korea :kr:
+subtitle: I'm Korean born in South Korea

 profile:
   align: right